Rozen4334/Discord.Net.Extensions/README.md

 > \*\*\* The `UInt64` (ulong) converter is introduced because the `Int64` (number)
 > parameter from discord does not support unsigned positive characters up to the height of Discord snowflake ID's.

+# 🧑‍💻 Code & Contribution

+If you want to contribute to Discord.Net.Extensions, it is suggested you read the below information first, so you understand the method in which the extension functions.

+## 🌿 Branches

+- `master`
+  - Main branch, no direct pushes will be made here unless they do not affect the extension itself.
+- `feature/x`
+  - Introduces new features to the library.
+- `fix/x`
+  - Fixes part of the library.
+- `doc/x`
+  - Adds or modifies documentation.

+> For one-time pulls such as adding licensing, no specific branch format exists.

+## 🚄 Contributing

+- Fork the repository
+- Create a new branch, preferably one that matches the feature/fix you're implementing
+- Commit to the branch, adding or removing whichever is being added.
+- Open a PR to the master branch of this repo.
+  - Await review, merge potential uproot commits.

+> Contributing to Discord.Net.Extensions means you are part of the CR stated in the MIT licensing of this project.

+## 🔢 Versioning

+Discord.Net.Extensions aims to project Discord.Net versioning.
+This mean semantic versioning is expected:

+- We will only increment `MAJOR` versioning if a breaking change is made in Discord or in this extension.

+- We will only increment `MINOR` versioning if a new feature is introduced or a number of patches are ready to be released.

+- We will only increment `PATCH` if a patch must immediately be pushed as it breaks the flow of the extension.